Measles cases are still rising in Texas. Here's what you should know about the contagious virus

 Texas state health officials said Tuesday there were 25 new cases of measles since the end of last week, bringing Texas’ total to 223.
 Twenty-nine people in Texas are hospitalized.

-New Mexico health officials announced Friday that there were 30 cases in Lea County, which neighbors the West Texas communities at the epicenter of the outbreak.
+New Mexico health officials announced three new cases Tuesday, bringing the state’s total to 33.
+The outbreak has spread from Lea County, which neighbors the West Texas communities at the epicenter of the outbreak, to include one case in Eddy County.

+Oklahoma’s state health department reported two probable cases of measles Tuesday, saying they are “associated” with the West Texas and New Mexico outbreaks.

 A school-age child died of measles in Texas last month, and New Mexico reported its first measles-related death in an adult last week.